FBLA Education and Leadership Programs

 National Association of Parliamentarians

 National Organizations for Youth Safety (NOYS) invites you to participate in the programs and contests we offer to help change these statistics.
-Check out our new website to learn more about our programs including:
+Check out NOYS.org to learn more about our programs including:

-• Reality Check, an online resource to educate your peers on the dangers of drinking and driving
+- Reality Check, resources designed to inspire conversations between teens and adults on the dangers of underage drinking and driving

-Also visit NOYS.org or email email@example.com for other opportunities, resources and tools to equip you in youth-led initiatives to promote safe teen driving in your school or community.
+Visit NOYS.org www.noys.org or email firstname.lastname@example.org for other opportunities, resources and tools to equip you in youth-led initiatives to promote teen and young adult safety in your school and community.

 NTHS partners with FBLA-PBL to provide scholarships to students who are members in both organizations and they can also apply for the Jon H. Poteat Scholarship.
 Attract qualified, diverse students into your CTE programs, offer more scholarship opportunities, and increase the number of top CTE students in your school.

 Start a NTHS chapter today and honor your top CTE students.
-Membership costs only $25, a one-time fee.
-Contact NTHS at 800.801.7090 or visit NTHS.org for more information.
+Contact NTHS at 800.801.7090 or visit www.nths.org for more information.

 Our FREE curriculum makes it possible to introduce entrepreneurship to any high school classroom or after school program regardless of discipline.
 This curriculum enables students to learn first-hand about the risks and rewards of operating a small business.
 Entrepreneur-in-the-Classroom is composed of three modules, all of which contain teaching notes, PowerPoint presentations, and hands-on activities.